Get the Facts about the COVID-19 Vaccine

 Do I still need to wear my mask, even if I’m fully vaccinated?

 Dr. Siy: Based on state directives, fully vaccinated people are no longer required to wear masks in public, but everyone should still wear a mask in crowded spaces, healthcare facilities, public transit and schools.
 People who aren’t fully vaccinated still need to wear a mask in indoor public spaces.
 This guidance may change if we experience a surge in COVID-19.

 I’ve had allergic reactions to vaccines in the past—can I still get the COVID-19 vaccine?

 Dr. Leonard: Yes.
 The components of the COVID-19 vaccine are different from other vaccines, so the risk of allergic reaction to these vaccines is low.

-True or False: I already had COVID-19, I don’t need to get the vaccine.
+I already had COVID-19, do I need to get the vaccine?

-Dr. Leonard: Likely TRUE.
-As with other infections, patients do develop immunity to the infection.
+Dr. Leonard: As with other infections, patients do develop immunity to the infection.
 What we do not know is how long the immunity lasts and how strong the immunity is against COVID-19.
-The vaccine will help augment the immune response against the virus.
+Even if you had COVID-19, getting the vaccine will help augment the immune response against the virus.

 I never get the flu vaccine, why should I get the COVID-19 vaccine?

 Dr. Leonard: We ALWAYS recommend getting the influenza vaccine to help reduce the risk of getting influenza, and if a person vaccinated ends up developing influenza, the disease will be less severe in that patient.
 Likewise with COVID-19, we would strongly recommend getting the COVID-19 vaccination for the same reasons.

 When will children under 12 be able to get the vaccine?